 - See also: sql, sql-psm, pl-sql

-- I have 39 facts about SQLPL. what would you like to know? email me and let me know how I can help.
+- Have a question about SQLPL not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: